White nationalism: United States

-Criticism
+Heterodox views

 Numerous individuals and organizations have argued that ideas such as white pride and white nationalism exist merely to provide a sanitized public face for white supremacy.
 Kofi Buenor Hadjor argues that black nationalism is a response to racial discrimination, while white nationalism is the expression of white supremacy.
 Other critics have described white nationalism as a "... somewhat paranoid ideology" based upon the publication of pseudo-academic studies.

 Carol M. Swain argues that the unstated goal of white nationalism is to appeal to a larger audience, and that most white nationalist groups promote white separatism and racial violence.
 Opponents accuse white nationalists of hatred, racial bigotry, and destructive identity politics.
 White supremacist groups have a history of perpetrating hate crimes, particularly against people of Jewish and African descent.
 Examples include the lynching of black people by the Ku Klux Klan (KKK).

 Some critics argue that white nationalists—while posturing as civil rights groups advocating the interests of their racial group—frequently draw on the nativist traditions of the KKK and the National Front.
 Critics have noted the anti-semitic rhetoric used by some white nationalists, as highlighted by the promotion of conspiracy theories such as Zionist Occupation Government.

-Notable organizations

-White nationalist movements have achieved prominence around the world.
-Several have achieved representation in the governments of their country, and three have led governments: